joaocc/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-google-custom-cloud.md

     Console](https://console.aiven.io/).
     :::

-1. Use Terraform to deploy the infrastructure template in your AWS account with the provided variables.
+1. Use Terraform to deploy the infrastructure template in your Google Cloud  account with the provided variables.

     :::important
     When running `terraform plan` and `terraform apply`, add `-var-file=FILE_NAME.vars` as an option.
     :::

-1. Find the role identifier (Role ARN) in the output script after running the template.
+1. Find a privilege-bearing service account in the output script after running the template.

-1. Enter Role ARN into the **Role ARN** field in the **Create custom cloud** wizard.
+1. Supply the privilege-bearing service account into the **Create custom cloud** wizard.

 1. Click **Next** to proceed or park your cloud setup and save your current configuration as a draft by selecting **Save draft**.